 Hiring a campervan and road tripping around New Zealand is one of the most classic traveller things to do.
 From gap year adventurers to retirees and digital nomads, it’s something that appeals across the board.
 Steve and I spent two months in New Zealand and around five weeks of that time was spent in a campervan.
 It’s one of the most beautiful trips we’ve ever taken, filled with breathtaking nature at every turn and the thrilling freedom of having a home on wheels.
 You can read a full-itinerary of our trip, including everything we did, where we attend and how much it all cost – this post is for the South Island, and this one for the North Island.

-1. Where you’ll be sleeping
+1. Where will you be sleeping?

 Campervans come with different numbers of sleeping spaces, a 2-berth sleeping two people and so on.
 However, not all beds are created equal, so while you might have one comfy double bed, the other two sleeping spaces might be in a little area in the roof that wouldn’t suit someone of six foot.
 Consider the size and space requirements of the people who’ll be sleeping in each bed.